 This recipe is extremely easy and results in amazing flavors.
 You are going to love it.
 You will need a deep and wide dutch oven with a lid to create the canari effect.

-Chop the vegetables, except the eggplant, and marinate the chicken with the vegetables along with ginger, garlic, salt, pepper, smoked paprika, thyme, bay leaf and whole hot peppers.
-We like to marinate it at least a couple of hours.
-Saying this, it still comes out great if you don’t have time.
-We like to add in the chopped eggplant when we actually start cooking, as cut eggplant oxidizes when exposed to air.
+Here is how I cook my spicy chicken stew.
+I chop all the vegetables except the eggplant and marinate the chicken with them, along with ginger, garlic, salt, pepper, smoked paprika, thyme, bay leaf, and whole hot peppers.
+I like to marinate it for at least a couple of hours, but honestly, it still turns out delicious if you don’t have time to wait.
+I prefer to add the chopped eggplant when I start cooking because it oxidizes quickly when exposed to air.

-When ready to cook, you are simply going to layer the veggies and chicken and cook it undisturbed.
+When ready to cook, I am simply going to layer the veggies and chicken and cook it undisturbed.
 That’s actually the difficult part for me, I am so used to handling and giving constant attention when cooking.
 So keeping patient and not to peaking is quite a test for me.

-Anyways, in your dutch oven start by spreading half of the chopped veggies (yes, chop those eggplants now and mix in with the rest of the veggies).
-You noticed no oil here.
-Then place your chicken pieces on top of the vegetable layer.
-I did sprinkle a little oil on top if the chicken, but this is optional.
+Anyway, in the Dutch oven, I start by spreading half of the chopped veggies (now’s the time to chop those eggplants and mix them with the rest).
+You might notice there’s no oil here, which is intentional.
+Then, I place the chicken pieces on top of the vegetable layer.
+Sometimes, I sprinkle a little oil on top of the chicken, but that’s totally optional.

 When the stew is ready, it’s time to set the hotness level.
 I like to prick all of the habaneros open, and they are like hot bombs exploding in my stew.
 But I like spicy.
 If you are heat sensitive, you can just prick one at a time to slowly adjust the hotness to your liking, or remove them altogether.